Claim Check-Worthiness Detection: How Well do LLMs Grasp Annotation Guidelines?: Conclusion

 \section{Conclusion}

-We addressed the claim detection and check-worthiness tasks using zero- and few-shot LLM prompting based on existing annotation guidelines.
-The optimal level of prompt verbosity, ranging from minimal prompts to detailed prompts that include criteria and examples, depends on the domain and style of guidelines.
-Adding claim context (co-text and speaker information) does not improve the performance.
-For models with high predictive accuracy, confidence scores can be directly used to produce reliable check-worthiness rankings.
+We tackled claim detection and check-worthiness tasks using zero- and few-shot LLM prompting based on existing annotation guidelines.
+The optimal level of prompt verbosity, from minimal prompts to detailed prompts that include criteria and examples, varies depending on the domain and guidelines style.
+Adding claim context does not improve performance.
+Models with high predictive accuracy can directly utilize confidence scores to produce reliable check-worthiness rankings.